mintcreg/ha-config/automations/TAX & MOT Reminder/readme.md

 ```

-## Prerequisites
+## Notes

-This checks every 7/15/30 days for both TAX & MOT
+This checks every 7/15/30 days for both TAX & MOT and then fires a notification to the relevant person and also performs a logbook write (with logic to understand why actions were taken).